Arirockdev/advice-generator-app/README.md

 ### Features of the app

-"This project was developed with HTML, CSS, and JavaScript, using the Advice Slip API to generate random quotes.
+- Generate random advice using the Advice Slip API.

+- Mobile-friendly responsive interface.

+- Modern design with Flexbox CSS.

 ## Project demonstration